MOLAorg/mp2p_icp/docs/source/app_sm-cli.rst

     sm-cli export-keyframes   Export KF poses (opt: twist too) as TUM format. sm-cli export-rawlog      Export KFs as rawlog for inspection. sm-cli info               Analyze a .simplemap file.
-    sm-cli level              Makes a .simplemap file level (horizontal). sm-cli trim               Extracts part of a .simplemap inside a given box. sm-cli join               Join two or more .simplemap files into one. sm-cli --version          Shows program version.
+    sm-cli join               Join two or more .simplemap files into one. sm-cli level              Makes a .simplemap file level (horizontal). sm-cli tf                 Applies a SE(3) transform by the left to a map. sm-cli trim               Extracts part of a .simplemap inside a given box. sm-cli --version          Shows program version.
     sm-cli --help             Shows this information.